-In addition to the University graduate admission requirements, applicants should have a B.A. in Political Science, or Public Administration, or International Affairs and Diplomacy, International Law, or other related fields.
+In addition to the University graduate admission requirements, applicants should have a B.A. in Political Science, or Public Administration, International Affairs and Diplomacy, International Law, or other related fields.

 Successful passing of the EET Entrance Exam with a minimum score of 650 is required. (p.46 general catalogue).
-Students' undergraduate GPA of 2.90 minimum, work experience, letters of recommendation, motivation for a career and leadership are all taken into consideration.
-The Faculty may require the GRE exam for non-NDU students, and the following prerequisite courses may be required of non-major applicants.
+Students' undergraduate GPA of 3.0 minimum, work experience, letters of recommendation, motivation for a career and leadership are all taken into consideration.
+The Faculty may require the GRE exam for non-NDU students, and the following prerequisite courses may be required of non-major applicants: POS 201, IAF 401, POS 442.